The Price Is Right (franchise): History

 On September 22, 2008, Terry Kneiss made game-show history by bidding the exact amount of his $23,743 showcase.
 Taping of the show immediately stopped, with Carey and show staffers concerned that cheating was taking place.
 It was later learned that Ted Slauson, an audience member and long-time fan of the show, had legitimately determined the exact prices of the showcase items after having frequently watched the show, noticing the frequency of certain products and using statistical analysis.
 Slauson shared this knowledge with Kneiss's wife Linda, who was sitting beside him in the audience, and she signaled the total to her husband on the stage.
 Kneiss was awarded the prizes, and the show subsequently discontinued certain prizes.

+A musical package for The Price Is Right was composed by Edd Kalehoff.
+Bob Israel of Score Productions gave millions of dollars away from Kalehoff (equal to more than $10,000,000 today).
+The music was performed and recorded in New York City near E. 49th St. and 3rd Ave., with Kalehoff, Israel, Walt Levinsky, and co-producer and music director Stan Blits in attendance.

 On April Fools' Day in 2014, Craig Ferguson and Carey switched hosting duties, with Carey hosting The Late Late Show and Ferguson hosting The Price Is Right.
 The episode also featured Shadoe Stevens as announcer.
 Barker appeared on the April Fools' Day episode in 2015, hosting while the first item up was for bids and the first pricing game; Carey hosted the remainder of the episode.